Agricultural Literacy Curriculum Matrix

 Carbon Hoofprints: Cows and Climate Change

-Students will explore the carbon cycle and evaluate the carbon footprint of cattle.
+Students explore the carbon cycle and evaluate the carbon footprint of cattle.
 Using critical thinking skills, students will use the Claim, Evidence, and Reasoning model to determine the effect of cows’ methane production on the environment and investigate the extent cattle contribute to climate change.
+Grades 9-12

 - A Cow’s Digestive System video

 - Ruminant Digestive Model, 1 copy per student

 - Interactive science notebooks or 1 sheet of blank paper per student

 - Markers, pens, or colored pencils for labeling

 Activity 3: Claim, Evidence, and Reasoning